emersonsm/GoldMakers/README.md

 <li><strong>/gm mats</strong> - Select a random material to farm.</li>
 <li><strong>/gm world</strong> - Select a random open world to farm transmog.</li>
 </ul>
-All above slash commands will mark in minimap, if avaiable, ideal locations for an 5-man group.
+All above slash commands will mark in minimap, if avaiable, ideal locations for a 5-man group.

 We don't have an interface with settings right now, i'm working on new stuff!